Matthatter693/Character-Device-Driver/README.md

 ---

-## INSTRUCTIONS
+## INSTRUCTIONS:

-- Run anyone of the following snippet of your choice to clone the repo from the github
+- Run anyone of the following snippet of your choice to clone the repo from the github.:

 ```
 $ git clone https://github.com/Matthatter693/Circular-Buffer-Device-Driver.git //Through HTTPS